 * * * *

 Six o’clock in the afternoon.
 The last week of September, in the great year of 2008.
 Glass of wine with Barbara, in the meadow on wooden chairs after the carpenters’ quitting time.
 How long will she live in the little cottage we’re building for her?
 I look up and see a sight I realize I’ve always loved: there’s an hour of evening when the topmost heights of the tallest pine trees are still in direct bright sun against sharp blue sky.
-It may be twilight and cold down here on the lawn – down here, a chill is coming over us – but up in the high branches it’s still midday, it’s still full summer.
+It may be twilight and cold down here on the meadow – down here, a chill is coming over us – but up in the high branches it’s still midday, it’s still full summer.

 * * * *

 When I was young, spiders were ugly.
 The older I get, the more I can see it’s a privilege to be in the room with one.
-(Compared to, say, being in the room with a duchess.
-Or a pop star.)
+(Compared to, say, being in the room with a duchess or a pop star.)

 * * * *